The best 33 Quotes from Dead Poets Society

 Horace’s Latin aphorism is another of the movie’s teachings.

-9. “You must trust that your beliefs are unique, your own, even though others may think them good or unpopular…”.
+9. “You must trust that your beliefs are unique, your own, even though others may think them odd or unpopular…”.

 In fact, what makes you unique will generally appear strange and unpopular to others.
 After all, those that stray from the herd are always viewed with suspicion.